jarulsamy/SimmerTheToads/SimmerTheToads/README.md

         $ flask --debug --app SimmerTheToads run

-5. Navigate to `http://localhost:5000` to access the webapp.
+5. Navigate to `http://127.0.0.1:5000/api` to access the WebAPI.
+    > Do not use 'localhost' in place of 127.0.0.1.
+Authentication relies on the
+    > origin to remain consistent between the backend and frontend.

 ## Useful Links